New safety measures at the museum

 You can also watch a short video here, which provides a summary of the safety measures we've put in place at the museum and what you need to know before you visit.

-note that we will need to start clearing the galleries 20 minutes before
+Our opening times have changed on weekdays.
+We're open from 10am-5pm, Wednesday-Sunday, and closed to the public on Monday and Tuesday.
+Please note that we will need to start clearing the galleries 20 minutes before closing time.

 To visit the museum, you now need a free ticket.
 This is so we can manage the number of people visiting the museum at any one time, to ensure that everyone is able to observe social distancing.
 This will be for a timeslot during your chosen day of visit, so you must make sure that you’re at the museum for the time you’ve selected.
+Please have your ticket ready to be scanned when you arrive at the museum, either on a mobile device or printed out.
 You can book a ticket by clicking here.

 Advance ticket booking is highly recommended, but there will be a limited number of walk-up tickets available on the day for spontaneous visits.
 Call the Box Office on 020 7030 3300 to check ticket availability before you visit.

-A free general admission ticket to the museum includes entry to the Dub London: Bassline of a City display from Friday 2 October.
+A free general admission ticket to the museum includes entry to the Dub London: Bassline of a City display until Sunday 31 January 2021.
 Please note that there is limited capacity in the display space and you may be asked to queue at peak times.

 If you can no longer attend, or will be late for your slot, please contact the Box Office so we can reallocate your ticket/s.
 If you or anyone in your household is experiencing symptoms of COVID-19, we would ask that you do not visit.